-In 2021, the book was translated and published in Germany, leading to a national uproar.
-According to UCLA Newsroom “In an unusual turn of events for a primarily scholarly work, it attracted widespread attention in the mainstream German press.
-Journalists and commentators attacked “Multidirectional Memory” for proposing that, as a matter of scholarship, the Holocaust could be analyzed in relation to other cataclysmic events rather than as a unique and unparalleled civilizational rupture.”
+Twelve years after its U.S. publication, in 2021, a translation was published in Germany, and the book caused a national uproar.
+In an unusual turn of events for a primarily scholarly work, it attracted widespread attention in the mainstream German press.
+Journalists and commentators attacked “Multidirectional Memory” for proposing that, as a matter of scholarship, the Holocaust could be analyzed in relation to other cataclysmic events rather than as a unique and unparalleled civilizational rupture.